Darosss/LCU-Client-Fun/README.md

 - [] actions in champ select are not shown corectly
 - [x] sometimes change spells buttons duplicate and are hard to read
+- [] champ select - pick champion sometimes does not allow to pick bug